sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>elfutils-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Libraries to handle compiled objects
+Short desc    : Libraries to handle compiled objects
 URL          : http://elfutils.org/
-Лицензия     : GPLv2+ or LGPLv3+
+License      : GPLv2+ or LGPLv3+
-Описание     : The elfutils-libs package contains libraries which implement DWARF, ELF,
+Descript     : The elfutils-libs package contains libraries which implement DWARF, ELF,
              : and machine-specific ELF handling and process introspection.
 These
              : libraries are used by the programs in the elfutils package.
 The
              : elfutils-devel package enables building other programs using these